vincejstraub/tools-template-repo/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/vincejstraub/developing-exploration-behavior/blob/main/.github/CONTRIBUTING.md) for details on  code conventions, and the process for submitting changes via pull requests.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Requirements
 - Python 3.7.7